After getting spacers for braces, you get worried about your diet. So, you ask, what to eat with spacers for braces?

-Kernel of the popcorn is hard and can get stuck between your teeth as well as dislodge the spacers.
+The kernel of the popcorn is hard and can get stuck between your teeth as well as dislodge the spacers.

 Sugary foods and drinks aren’t good for your oral health.
 They cause tooth decay and sensitivity.

 When you get separators, maintaining oral hygiene gets tough.
-The reason is you can’t brush and floss teeth normally because of the risk of spacer falling out.
+The reason is you can’t brush and floss teeth normally because of the risk of the spacer falling out.

 Besides, if sugary food particles remain with the spacer, it may cause more harm.